 While older children will feel better as well, they must adjust to living with a permanent ostomy.
 This means learning how to take care of the stoma and how to change the ostomy pouch.
-Living with an ostomy can be very hard.
-A special nurse, called an ostomy nurse, can help your child learn how to care for the ostomy.
-The nurse can also provide emotional support and encouragement.
+Living with an ostomy can be very hard for the child and the caretaker.
+A special nurse, called an ostomy nurse, can help you and your child learn how to care for the ostomy.
+The nurse can also provide education, demonstrations on ostomy care, problem-solving help, community resources, emotional support, and encouragement.

 What are possible complications of Hirschsprung disease in a child?